saltyrtc/saltyrtc-meta/Protocol.md

 be interpreted as UTF-8 encoded strings.
 Furthermore, field values SHALL NOT be *null*.

-In case a client receives such a message from another client, the incident MUST be treated as a protocol violation error.
+In case a client receives an invalid message from another client, the incident MUST be treated as a protocol violation error.

 Messages SHALL NOT be repeated.